 Hard as it may be to believe, not every bride-to-be has been dreaming of her wedding day since she was a little girl, prancing around in a white fluffy dress and imagining a grand wedding with lights, diamonds, and lots and lots of sparkles.
 If you’re like the precious few, then you understand that your wedding day is special – but this doesn’t mean that you want it to be a grand, anxiety-ridden, and chaotic affair with a thousand guests and champagne flowing to the rafters.

 You want your wedding day to be a great day – perhaps one of the best days in your life – but you are equally realistic as well.
 So how do you plan your wedding in such a way that it remains a personal, intimate, and even DIY affair?
+Can you look at white dresses that aren’t necessarily wedding dresses and find something incredibly unique?
 Here is what you should keep in mind if you would like an intimate, special wedding that’s all your own.

 Look for a flexible venue

 Finding the right venue is one of the most important tasks you have as a bride-to-be.
 And finding the right venue is not that easy, especially since there are hundreds of choices available.
 But if you want a DIY wedding without any frills, choose a venue that can be flexible according to your needs.
 The ideal venue would actually be one where you can also sleep – so a hotel such as the Doncaster Hotel The Regent can be a brilliant choice.
 Other hotels have a more formal ambience, which, if you want a casual, fun-filled wedding, is not entirely possible.
 So make sure the hotel or venue you choose can provide you with an informal yet beautiful setting, whether you need a place for 200 guests or are looking for a small function room to fit 50 guests.